Searching for morels

-When days get warmer, fungus hunters get ready to root out the wily morel.
+When days get warmer, fungus hunters get ready to root out the much-sought treat.

 Deep down, every morel hunter believes in divine providence.

 There's nothing so providential as baskets overflowing with morels, and the taste is so divine hunters dream about it all winter.
 In spring, they offer a fervent prayer to the mushroom gods: May the fungus be among us.

 Morels do taste heavenly.
 But it's the hunt that's so addictive — it's fun to find something for free that's so expensive in stores and restaurants, and it's fun to beat the odds by finding something so notoriously elusive.

 It's a lot like gambling — a windfall is hard to come by, but once you've had one, you want a lot more.
 And sometimes, people do get lucky.

 "You get these mutant crops sometimes that'll bowl you over," says Mike McCall, a Winnebago, Minn., morel hunter.
 "I've walked out of the woods half-dressed, triple-bagging it with my shirt tied in knots."

 As the naturalist at Whitewater State Park in southeast Minnesota, Dave Palmquist always tried to help other people find morels.
 But morels don't always offer themselves up when he wants them to.

 "I was heading home from work, driving east from Elba, and on a north-facing slope, I saw this big old dead elm in just the right state," said Palmquist, now retired.
 "So, I walked up to it, and under just one tree, I found 112 morels.

 "Here I lead morel programs, and I don't have anyone with me.
 I'm just by myself with no camera, and that's my ultimate morel experience."